 Policy and ethics play an important role here.
 Social media companies have to step up, focusing on user-friendly policies that safeguard mental health.
 These might involve stricter regulations on online harassment and more robust systems for identifying and mitigating harmful content.

 Every user can practice mindfulness and intentionality.
-Staying mindful of your online actions and their impact, both on yourself and others, is critical.
-Engage meaningfully, challenge yourself to be more aware of the digital content you consume, and ensure it adds value to your life.
+Staying mindful of your online actions and their impact, both on yourself and others is critical.
+Engage meaningfully, challenge yourself to be more aware of the digital content you consume and ensure it adds value to your life.
+The path forward is about evolving with technology but staying grounded in what truly matters; our mental health.
+By balancing innovation with intentional use, we can harness the best of what social media offers without compromising our well-being.